Pay equity is required but it’s also good for business.

 Pay equity is not just about compliance.

-Promoting pay equality and eliminating discrimination is a legal requirement for all businesses, regardless of their size, and a part of complying with the new federal positive duty as well state and federal anti-discrimination laws and the equal pay provision in the Fair Work Act 2009.
+Pay equity is more than just about compliance.
+Promoting gender pay equality and eliminating discrimination is a legal requirement for all businesses, regardless of size, and forms part of the new positive duty, along with state and federal anti-discrimination laws and the equal pay provision in the Fair Work Act 2009.

-From 27 February 2024, for the first time, the Workforce Gender Equality Agency (WGEA) will publish organisational gender pay gaps.
-For reporting entities, this represents a significant shift in transparency, enabling the public to access organisational pay gap information.
+From 27 February 2024, for the first time, the Workplace Gender Equality Agency (WGEA) will publish organisational gender pay gaps.
+This shift in transparency will allow the public to access pay gap information for reporting entities.

-Importantly, employers will have the opportunity to publish an Employer Statement to give context to their pay gap results.
+Importantly, employers will have the opportunity to include an Employer Statement to provide context to their pay gap results and demonstrate a commitment to gender equity in the workplace.

 Are you a business with 100 or more employees?

-There is also a legal requirement under the Workplace Gender Equality Act 2012 (Cth) for large private sector businesses with 100 or more employees, to report on six Gender Equality Indicators each year, including in relation to gender composition and equal remuneration between men and women.
+There is also a legal requirement under the Workplace Gender Equality Act 2012 (Cth) for large private sector businesses with 100 or more employees to report annually on six Gender Equality Indicators, including gender composition and equal remuneration between men and women.

 How we can help